Twenty-foot equivalent unit

+Detailed dimensions: 20-foot and 40-foot containers

+The standard intermodal container is 19 ft 10.5 in long and 8 ft wide.
+The height of such containers is most commonly 8 ft 6 in but ranges from 4 ft 3 in to 9 ft 6 in.

+Another standard container is slightly more than twice as long: 40 ft, dubbed a forty-foot equivalent unit (often FEU or feu).

+The reason the smaller container is 1.5 in short of 20 feet is to allow it to be stacked efficiently with 40-foot containers.
+The twistlocks on a ship are set so that two standard 20-foot containers have a gap of 3 in, allowing a single 40-foot container to fit precisely on top.

-The forty-foot containers have found wider acceptance, as they can be pulled by semi-trailer truck.
+The 40-foot containers have found wider acceptance, as they can be pulled by semi-trailer trucks.
 The length of such a combination is within the limits of national road regulations in many countries, requiring no special permission.
-As some road regulations allow longer trucks, there are also variations of the standard forty-foot container – in Europe and most other places a container of 45 ft may be pulled as a trailer.
+As some road regulations allow longer trucks, there are also variations of the standard 40-foot container; in Europe and most other places a container of 45 ft may be pulled as a trailer.
 Containers with a length of 48 ft or 53 ft are restricted to road and rail transport in North America.
 Although longer than 40 feet, these variants are put in the same class of forty-foot equivalent units.

 Equivalence

 The carrying capacity of a ship is usually measured by mass (the deadweight tonnage) or by volume (the net register tonnage).
 Deadweight tonnage is generally measured now in metric tons (tonnes).
 Register tons are measured in cu. ft, with one register ton equivalent to 100 cuft.

 As the TEU is an inexact unit, it cannot be converted precisely into other units.
 The related unit forty-foot equivalent unit, however, is defined as two TEU.

+It is common to designate a 45 ft container as 2 TEU, rather than 2.25 TEU.

 The most common twenty-foot container occupies a space 20 ft long, 8 ft wide, and 8 ft 6 in high, with an allowance externally for the corner castings; the internal volume is 1172 cuft.
 However, both 9 ft 6 in High cube and 4 ft 3 in half height containers are also reckoned as 1 TEU.
 This gives a volume range of 680 to 1520 cuft for one TEU.